 We were disconnected from wifi and spent our time exploring nature, playing games, working hard, learning about permaculture and having deep conversations.

-They move the chicken house every two days, to give the chickens new grass and so all the chicken poop can fertilize different parts of the land.
+This gives the chickens new grass and allows the chicken poop to fertilize different parts of the land.

 After eating a few of these organic, farm-fresh eggs I can confidently say they’re some of the best I’ve ever had.

 She always collects fresh greens, herbs and edible flowers from the garden before cooking.

 Every day she prepared amazing meals for us, including pumpkin and butternut soup, savory pancakes with bean chili, chickpea curry, spicy veggie burgers, and spaghetti with homemade tomato and beetroot sauce.